BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/FTP_server_step_by_step.md

   // FFat.format ();
   mountFileSystem (true);                                             // this is the first thing to do - all configuration files are on file system

-  initializeUsersAtFirstCall ();                                      // creates user management files with root, webadmin, webserver and telnetserver users, if they don't exist
+  initializeUsers ();                                      // creates user management files with root, webadmin, webserver and telnetserver users, if they don't exist

-  startNetworkAndInitializeItAtFirstCall ();                          // starts WiFi according to configuration files, creates configuration files if they don't exist
+  startWiFi ();                          // starts WiFi according to configuration files, creates configuration files if they don't exist

   // start FTP server
   ftpServer *ftpSrv = new ftpServer ((char *) "0.0.0.0",              // start FTP server on all available ip addresses